How to set up Facebook Pixel tracking

 Before installing the Facebook Pixel, you need to make sure that Google Tag Manager (GTM) is set up in your Flipsnack account.
 If you haven’t done so, follow our Google Tag Manager integration guide in Flipsnack.
 To learn more about setting up and installing the Meta Pixel, visit the official Meta guide.

-Setting Up the Facebook Pixel and adding it to Google Tag Manager
+Setting up the Meta Pixel and adding it to Google Tag Manager

 The following steps outline how to integrate Facebook Pixel with Flipsnack using GTM.